C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

 Without executing the code in Python interpreter, can you determine what the code above print out. help you by drawing diagram.

-**Hint** locals print a dictionnary with local variable as keys and theire respectives values.
+**Hint** locals print a dictionnary with local variable as keys and their respectives values.

 ::